uriel1998/jitsi-bot/README.md

 ## Usage

-Important: On the Public meet.jit.si Server you need to open the Room first manually.
+**Important**: On the Public meet.jit.si Server you need to open the Room first manually.
 Send a Private Message to the Bot with a command.

 For a different Domain you need to pass additional parameters to the URL: